 Catalog Numbers for CDs

 A catalog number is the identification number a record label assigns to a release.
 It is used for tracking purposes by both the label and the distributor.
-It is composed of numbers and letters, and sometimes a symbol such as a hyphen.
+It is composed of numbers, letters, or both, and sometimes a symbol such as a hyphen.
 There is no standard length or nomenclature.

 Where to Find Music Catalog Numbers

 If you generally buy your music digitally, you may never see the catalog number for a release.
 For example, the iTunes store does not list the catalog number for releases.
-They instead have their own ID numbers that are included in the URL to the item in the iTunes Store.
-Similarly, on Amazon.com you will see the ASIN number, but that is not the catalog number.
+It instead has its own ID numbers that are included in the URL to the item in the iTunes store.
+Similarly, on Amazon.com you will see the Amazon standard identification number (ASIN), but that is not the catalog number.

 How Music Catalog Numbers Are Assigned